smile921/wunki.org/posts/2012-06-25-your-users-are-not-currency.md

 ---
 title: Your Users are not Currency
-description: We have conditioned our users to expect software to be free.
+summary: We have conditioned our users to expect software to be free.
 tags: invy
 keywords: invy, money, monetizing, ads
 ---